seanlaw/seanlaw.github.io/_posts/uncategorized/2015-09-10-numpy-argmin-with-a-condition.md

 <img class="img-left" align="left" src="{{ site.url }}/images/numpy.jpeg">

-It's no secret that I love my some Python!
+It's no secret that I love me some Python!
 Yes, even more than Perl, my first love from my graduate school days.
 <br><br>
 I've always found NumPy to be great for manipulating, analyzing, or transforming arrays containing large numerical data sets.
 It is both fast and efficient and it comes with a tonne of great functions.
 <!--more-->